25. The Messanger of the Gods

 I shrugged.
 “I don’t want to freeload any longer.
 Besides, I need the money.”

 He weaved his hands together, tilting his head to the side.
 “Didn’t your guardian leave you with all his money?”

-“Yes,” I said, remembering how shocked I was when I learned of Grandpa’s small wealth.
-“But I want to earn my own money.
-I don’t want to live off Grandpa’s.”
+“Yes,” I said, remembering how shocked I was when I learned of grandpa’s small wealth.
+“But I want to earn my own.
+I don’t want to live off grandpa’s.”

 He seemed to consider my request, rubbing two fingers over his strong chin.
 “Fine, but be at my house at exactly six.
 Any later than that will earn you a dawn training session, got it?”

 I nodded firmly.
 “Oh, also...both the water and the earth Slifer would like to meet you.
 They asked if you could help them with their own god-parent’s books.”

 “Sure.
 Have them stop by.
 And I’m guessing the wind Slifer isn’t willing to participate.”

 It was king Gabriel who asked, “How did you know that a wind Slifer was here?”

 “I felt it.
 This morning, the wind was rough, unnatural.
 Which could only mean that the last Slifer finally appeared,” he replied.